Trivivium/devops-2k20/report/REPORT.md

 ### 3. Maintenance

 #### Losing the database in system update
 One of the trivial mistakes we have made is that we didn't mount our database into a volume, thus we lost a lot of data.
 This is one of the main reasons why we had many errors regarding Minitwit simulator.
 Such a small issue that caused relatively big damage to our system.

 #### Disk space on server
 As the number of requests and users from the simulator increased, we run out of space, thus we missed some data.
 As a quick fix, we did a docker system prune and successfully reclaimed more than 4GBs.
 After rescaling our system, everything worked fine but we should have planned this in advance.

+# Conclusion
+_TODO short text summarizing on the evaluation to bind the whole report together_